PotatoCider/productive_cats/README.md

 GitHub: https://github.com/PotatoCider/productive_cats

-An app designed to keep your productive with collectible cats.
+An android app designed to keep you productive with with collectible cats.

 ## Getting Started
 1. Install [Flutter](https://docs.flutter.dev/get-started/install) and Flutter/Dart Plugins in your IDE